FoxFortino/SCS/README.md

 3. Figure out the best way to organize all the functions again.
 Clearly separate data handling operations, machine learning operations, plotting poerations into their own folders.
     - I think object oriented is not worth it in this case.
 I think I can have learn.

+4. Consider removing all of the save kwargs

+5. Add verbosity arguments.
+    - But using print statements or the logger function

+6. Consider refactoring functions into as small of functions as I can.
+Consider te 5 lines of code rule.

+7. Figure out a neater way to handle file and directory creation, checking.
+Consider all of the model folders should be created with one function.